TheButterflyButton/About/README.md

 By using our button, or of any our service, you agree to these terms:
 👉 [Click here to read the Terms of Use for the API service](https://www.butterfly-button.com/en/cavo-software-developer-kit-license-agreement/)

-Please note:
-- The service is not part of this open source repository.
-- These terms **do not apply** to the code itself — only to use of the hosted service.

 ## Full explanation below 🤓

 #### The Butterfly Button is your chance to become an active part in the fight against domestic violence.